-- 7.2.2.1 (where the Signatory is an International Federation) the physiological risk of doping in a particular sport/discipline; - 7.2.2.2 (where the Signatory is an International Federation) participation of the Signatory in the Olympic and/or Paralympic Games; - 7.2.2.3 (where the Signatory is a Major Event Organization) the level of Athletes participating in the Event; - 7.2.2.4 performances by Athletes from a particular country in International Events; - 7.2.2.5 a history of doping in a particular country or a particular sport/discipline; - 7.2.2.6 a Signatory's response to a Mandatory Information Request or a Code Compliance Questionnaire; - 7.2.2.7 receipt of credible intelligence or the results of an investigation suggesting there may be significant Non-Conformities in the Signatory's Anti-Doping Program; - 7.2.2.8 a Signatory's breach of Critical or High Priority requirements under the Code or an International Standard; - 7.2.2.9 a Signatory's failure to implement recommendations following collaboration programs in which WADA acted as a facilitator or a party; - 7.2.2.10 a Signatory's failure to implement measures (e.g., Target Testing) following a recommendation made or endorsed by WADA (e.g., in relation to Testing in the lead-up to the Olympic Games or Paralympic Games or other Event); - 7.2.2.11 (where the Signatory is a NADO or a National Olympic Committee acting as a NADO) the fact that the Signatory's country hosts a WADA-accredited laboratory and/or is bidding to host or has won the right to host a major sporting event; - 7.2.2.12where a Signatory that has been found to be non-compliant is seeking to beISCCS January 2021Reinstated; and/orPage 24 of 61

-- 7.2.2.13 a request by WADA's Executive Committee and/or WADA's Foundation Board. - 7.2.3 Code Article 20 requires International Federations, National Olympic Committees and National Paralympic Committees to enforce Code Compliance by their members/recognized bodies.
-If in the course of its monitoring activities.
-WADA learns of apparent non-compliance with the Code by a member/recognized body of such Signatory, it will notify the Signatory for appropriate follow-up and action in accordance with the Signatory's obligations under the Code. - 7.2.4 In addition, again given the large number of Signatories and WADA's limited resources, the CRC may approve proposals by WADA Management to prioritize enforcement of Critical and (in certain circumstances) High Priority requirements of the Code and/or the International Standards (including, where necessary, by alleging non-compliance and proposing imposition of Signatory Consequences), while giving Signatories additional opportunity to take any corrective action(s) necessary to ensure compliance with other requirements of the Code and/or the International Standards.
-The greatest priority will be given to pursuing the imposition of appropriate Signatory Consequences in cases involving non-compliance with Critical requirements and Aggravating Factors. - 7.2.5 WADA may also enlist the support of other bodies to assist it in its monitoring tasks.

-7.2.6 For the avoidance of doubt, a Signatory shall be required to comply in full at all times with its obligations under the Code and the International Standards, whether or not it is prioritized for monitoring by WADA.
+- 7.2.2.7 receipt of credible intelligence or the results of an investigation suggesting there may be significant Non-Conformities in the Signatory's Anti-Doping Program; - 7.2.2.8 a Signatory's breach of Critical or High Priority requirements under the Code or an International Standard: - 7.2.2.9 a Signatory's failure to implement recommendations following collaboration programs in which WADA acted as a facilitator or a party; - 7.2.2.10 a Signatory's failure to implement measures (e.g., Target Testing) following a recommendation made or endorsed by WADA (e.g., in relation to Testing in the lead-up to the Olympic Games or Paralympic Games or other Event); - 7.2.2.11 (where the Signatory is a NADO or a National Olympic Committee acting as a NADO) the fact that the Signatory's country hosts a WADA-accredited laboratory and/or is bidding to host or has won the right to host a major sporting event; - 7.2.2.12 where a Signatory that has been found to be non-compliant is seeking to be Reinstated; and/or - 7.2.2.13 a request by WADA's Executive Committee and/or WADA's Foundation Board. - 7.2.3 Code Article 20 requires International Federations, National Olympic Committees and National Paralympic Committees to enforce Code Compliance by their members/recognized bodies.
+If in the course of its monitoring activities WADA learns of apparent non-compliance with the Code by a member/recognized body of such Signatory, it will notify the Signatory for appropriate follow-up and action in accordance with the Signatory's obligations under the Code. - 7.2.4 In addition, again given the large number of Signatories and WADA's limited resources, the CRC may approve proposals by WADA Management to prioritize enforcement of Critical and (in certain circumstances) High Priority requirements of the Code and/or the International Standards (including, where necessary, by alleging non-compliance and proposing imposition of Signatory Consequences), while giving Signatories additional opportunity to take any corrective action(s) necessary to ensure compliance with other requirements of the Code and/or the International Standards.
+The greatest priority will be given to pursuing the imposition of appropriate Signatory Consequences in cases involving non-compliance with Critical requirements and Aggravating Factors. - 7.2.5 WADA may also enlist the support of other bodies to assist it in its monitoring tasks. - 7.2.6 For the avoidance of doubt, a Signatory shall be required to comply in full at all times with its obligations under the Code and the International Standards, whether or not it is prioritized for monitoring by WADA.